NOT AS WARM WITH DECREASING WILDFIRE SMOKE

 Your First Alert Weather Forecast:

-Spotty showers have been roaming through areas to the SOUTHWEST of Appleton this morning.
-A clap of thunder can’t be ruled out.
-Most of these showers will be ending by this afternoon.
-Areas farther to the north and east will stay dry, with a mix of sun and clouds.
+Spotty thundershowers were roaming through areas to the SOUTHWEST of Appleton this morning.
+It looks like the rain has come to an end for the day...
+Areas farther to the north and east have stayed dry, with a mix of sun and clouds.

-These isolated showers are courtesy of a cold front, which is pushing into southwestern Wisconsin.
+Those thundershowers were courtesy of a cold front, which has pushed into southwestern Wisconsin.
 Behind the front, we’re getting a northeast breeze.
-That wind is ushering in more seasonable early June weather.
-It won’t be as warm as yesterday, with highs in the low to middle 70s.
+That wind has ushered in more seasonable early June weather.
+It’s not as warm as yesterday, with highs in the low to middle 70s.
 Some spots by the lakeshore might not even get out of the 60s.

-That northeast breeze will also purge out the lingering wildfire smoke across the area.
-Our air quality will be gradually improving throughout the day.
+That northeast breeze is also purging out the lingering wildfire smoke across the area.
+Our air quality has gradually improved throughout the day.
 Folks who deal with respiratory illnesses may choose to open up their windows when they go to bed tonight.

 Otherwise, the forecast looks dry through the midweek.
 Considering how dry it’s been around here over the past few weeks, this is not good news.
 Our next decent chance of showers and thunderstorms arrives on Saturday.